 Hot dipped galvanizing lines at different steel companies have similar processes that result in similar surfaces with respect to coefficient of friction.
 Surface finish and texture (and resultant frictional characteristics) are primarily due to work roll textures, based on the customer specification.
 Converting from one coating line to another using the same specification is usually not of major significance with respect to coefficient of friction.
 A more significant change in friction is observed with changes between GI and GA and EG.

-In the 2nd Quarter 2020, we’ll release the results of a three-year study on Liquid Metal Embrittlement in resistance spot welding.
+Soon, we’ll release the results of a three-year study on Liquid Metal Embrittlement in resistance spot welding.
 It will shed light on why LME occurs, how its occurrence can be controlled, and practical preventative measures to avoid LME on the manufacturing line.
 Stay tuned.